huuhieunguyen/huuhieunguyen/README.md

-- 👋 Hi, I’m Hieu Nguyen
+- 👋 Hi, I’m **Hieu Nguyen**
-- 👀 I’m interested in Data Science, Machine Learning and Web Development.
+- 👀 I’m interested in **Data Science, Machine Learning and Web Development**.
-- 🌱 I’m currently learning Information Systems, Web Development and doing some research on Machine Learning.
+- 🌱 I’m currently learning **Information Systems major**, Web Development and doing some research on Machine Learning.
 - 💞️ I’m looking to collaborate on any aspects of technology with anybody passionated.
 <!-- - 📫 How to reach me  -->